 As a growing number of oil and gas platforms and facilities are coming to the end of their lives and are no longer productive, operators around the world are putting plans in place to safely decommission their assets.
 With the estimated (P50) decommissioning cost in the UK sitting at £51 billion in 2020, operators have a growing interest in the benefits of technology in this area and its contribution to lower the overall UKCS P&A cost estimate.

-In our latest blog post, Lindsay Wylie, decommissioning expert and project manager, discusses the cutting technology Xclude, and how it can contribute towards cutting the cost of decommissioning.
+In our latest blog post, we discuss the cutting technology Xclude, and how it can contribute towards cutting the cost of decommissioning.

 Understanding well plug and abandonment

 The key to successful well abandonment is placing adequate barriers that will secure the well long after the abandonment is complete, reducing corporate liability and any potential environmental impact.

 Abandoning wells at the end of their economic lifetime by plugging them with cement is a well-established approach, however, there remains a concern that unplanned discharges of hydrocarbons to the environment may occur.
 This can happen for a number of reasons, such as cracks or channels in cement or poor cement bonds which can allow the flow of hydrocarbons from the reservoir to the surface.